Simsso/Haskell-Studies/README.md

  * **`zipWith`** combines **two lists into one** by subsequently applying a function to two elements. `zipWith :: (a -> b -> c) -> [a] -> [b] -> [c]`

 # 10 Folding Lists
 Folding is the reduction of a structure.
-It happens at the two stages (1) traversal and (2) reduction. _Folds_ as a concept are also called **catamorphisms**, that is the unique homomorphism (structure preserving map) from an initial algebra into some other algebra.
+It happens at two stages, namely (1) traversal and (2) reduction. _Folding_, as a concept, is also refered to as **catamorphism**, that is the unique homomorphism (structure preserving map) from an initial algebra into some other algebra.

-The right associative function **fold right**, `foldr :: Foldable t => (a -> b -> b) -> b -> t a -> b`, applies a base value and the last value of a foldable type to a function, takes the result and recursively applies the function to the sequence of values, yielding one value as its result.
+The right associative function **fold right**, `foldr :: Foldable t => (a -> b -> b) -> b -> t a -> b`, applies a base value and the last value of a foldable type to a function, takes the result and recursively applies the function to a sequence of values, yielding one value as its final result.
 The function folds a foldable type _with_ the function `f :: a -> b -> b`.

 When computing the product of all values of a foldable, the base value (identity) is _1_; for sums it would be _0_.
-The identity is also returned, if the folable contains no value, e.g. en empty list `[]`.
+The identity is also returned, if the folable data structure contains no value, e.g. an empty list `[]`.

 The **left fold** is traversing the data structure in the same order as the right fold, however it is left associative.
-It is inappropriate to use in combinations with very long lists or infinite lists. `foldl'` is the strict version of `foldl`.
+It is inappropriate to use in combinations with very long lists or impossible with infinite lists. `foldl'` is the strict version of `foldl`.
 The relationship between `foldl` and `foldr` is (for finite lists `xs`) `foldr f z xs = foldl (flip f) z (reverse xs)`.

 **Scans** return a list of all intermediate values of a fold. `scanr :: (a -> b -> b) -> b -> [a] -> [b]` and `scanl` are the Haskell function for right fold and left fold respectively. `scanl` can for example be used to create an infinite list of Fibonacci numbers: `fibs = 1 : scanl (+) 1 fibs`.